Annie Zaidi (writer): Plays and films

 Annie's play "Untitled-1" won The Hindu Playwright Award 2018.
 Her play Jaal opened at Prithvi Theatre in January 2012 as part of Writers Bloc:3, a drama festival in Mumbai.
 Another play, So Many Socks (English), opened at the Prithvi Theatre in September 2012.
 It was nominated in several categories, including best script, for the META awards.
 The play was directed by Quasar Padamsee.

 Her first full-length script, Name, Place, Animal, Thing, was shortlisted for The Hindu Metroplus Playwright Award, 2009.

 A radio play, Jam, was the regional (South Asia) winner for the BBC's International Playwriting Competition 2011.

-Zaidi also directed short movies, such as Ek red colour ki love story, and Ek Bahut Chhoti si Love Story.

 In 2016, she directed the short film Decibel that was part of Shor Se Shuruaat, an omnibus of seven short films.
-She was mentored by film-maker Sriram Raghavan during the making of the movie.
+She was mentored by filmmaker Sriram Raghavan.